 RecessionALERT informs you in advance of the risks & probability of a U.S recession and couples this with U.S stock market asset allocation and market-timing models.
-We do this through various weekly and monthly reports, a live timing model heads-up-display, as well as insightful subscriber-only research from our RESEARCH section and commentary from our REFLECTIONS blog.
+We do this through various weekly and monthly PDF reports, live timing model and charts heads-up-displays, as well as insightful subscriber-only research from our RESEARCH section and occasional commentary from our REFLECTIONS blog.

 0. U.S Stock Market Timing

-We offer a unique blend of traditional econometrics with stock market timing methodology to assist traders, private investors and fund managers to outperform the market on an absolute and risk adjusted returns basis.
+We offer a unique blend of traditional econometrics coupled with stock market timing methodology to assist traders, private investors and fund managers to outperform the market on an absolute and risk adjusted returns basis.
 The current U.S market timing methodologies we offer are discussed in this Market Timing Summary.
 Our econometric reports are covered below:

 1. Global Economic Report [1st WEEK OF EACH MONTH, sample report up to Dec 2012]